KushP2005/LaunchPoint/README.md

-# LaunchPoint Simulated Flight

-## Description
-This project uses threads to refresh the display and simulate the fuel, oxygen, distance, and energy in a ship. and it displays the speeds of the systems propulsion, life support, crew, and generator

-## Compilation and Running Instructions
-Run the following in the terminal:
-- make
-- ./filename

-## Names of Collaborators
-Kush Pandya

-## 🚀 LaunchPoint – Spacecraft Control System
+# 🚀 LaunchPoint – Spacecraft Control System
 LaunchPoint is a high-performance spacecraft control system designed to manage and optimize real-time sensor data processing for space missions.
 Built in C with multi-threading, semaphores, and dynamic memory management, LaunchPoint ensures efficient resource allocation and system stability under extreme conditions.

 ✨ Features